christopher-besch/maki/README.md

 ![image](https://user-images.githubusercontent.com/57909184/148649899-0a890deb-c435-493e-8a89-419e895296dd.png)

 This is a cross-platform project.
-But right now only Linux has been tested.
+But right now only Linux-builds have been tested.
-If you know what you're doing, this will run everywhere.
+Though if you know what you're doing, this will compile and run everywhere.

+At the moment this project is under development, thus the documentation and volume of comments is left to be desired.

 ## Requirements